 Can I freeze Baileys Cheesecake?

-Yes, Baileys Cheesecake can be frozen for up to three months.
-Wrap it tightly in plastic wrap and then again in aluminum foil to prevent freezer burn.
+Yes, you can freeze it for up to three months.
+Wrap it tight in plastic wrap then foil so it dont get freezer burn.

 How long does Baileys Cheesecake last in the fridge?